 A guy named Joe died and found himself standing in front of the pearly gates.

 Peter: “Joe, if you can answer one question, I’ll let you into heaven.”
 Joe: “sounds easy enough.”

 Peter: “What is God’s personal name?”
 Joe: “Oh, that’s easy: Andy!”

 Peter: “Andy?”
 Joe: “Yeah, it’s in that hymn ‘Andy walks with me, Andy talks with me.’”

 Some of the underlying assumptions or beliefs in our culture are often expressed in jokes.
-That doesn’t make them real and certainly not the reality of Scripture.
+That doesn’t make them real or true and certainly not the reality of Scripture.

-I will discuss some of the stereo-typical thinking and ideas we have in the context of this parable tomorrow then go on to look at the second half of the parable.
+I will discuss some of the stereo-typical thinking and ideas we have in the context of this parable in the next Gem then go on to look at the second half of the parable.

 Despite sentimental testimonies, what people really need today is a Grown-Up vision of Heaven.Rick Warren